Belarus sentences presidential candidate Babariko to 14 years in jail

 "...The regime is doing everything to kill off any thought that even remotely resembles faith and hope.
 But for Viktor – as for thousands of innocent people in prison – what matters most is the hope in our hearts," she said.

 The conviction of Babariko drew condemnation from the international community.
-The US embassy in Minsk issued a statement criticizing the ruling.
+The US embassy in Minsk issued a statement criticising the ruling.

-"The cruel sham of the Belarus court system is on display today...showing the Lukashenka regime will stop at nothing to keep power," the embassy said on Twitter, a cited by Reuters.
+"The cruel sham of the Belarus court system is on display today...showing the Lukashenka regime will stop at nothing to keep power," the embassy said on Twitter, as cited by Reuters.

 After Babariko was arrested to prevent him from standing in the election his campaign manager, Maria Kolesnikova, joined forces with Tikhanovskaya, together with Veronika Tsepkalo, the wife of another popular presidential hopeful who was forced to flee the country, to campaign against Lukashenko.
-She was later snatched from the street and is now in jail facing similar sedition charges.
+Kolesnikova was later snatched from the street and is now in jail facing similar sedition charges.

 Babariko and Kolesnikova planned to launch a new political party called “Together” to stand in parliamentary elections.
 Kolesnikova released a YouTube video featuring herself and Babariko announcing the launch of the party after Babariko was already in jail.

-In the meantime all of the leading opposition figures and members of the Coordinating Council that was set up to represent the opposition in talks with the president, are either in jail or living in self-imposed exile.
+In the meantime, all of the leading opposition figures and members of the Coordinating Council that was set up to represent the opposition in talks with the president are either in jail or living in self-imposed exile.

 The UN Special Rapporteur told Belarus on July 6 to immediately free some 530 jailed people whom rights groups consider "political prisoners" as Washington's envoy hinted at the possibility of further economic sanctions against Minsk.